top of page

 Tree Canopy Committee

-Dilworth's tree canopy is aging and we are losing a great number of mature shade trees.
+Dilworth's tree canopy is aging, and we're losing a great number of mature shade trees.
 Join us in our mission to preserve, protect, and plant trees in Dilworth.
-If you would like to get involved with this group, email express@dilworthonline.org .
+If you'd like to get involved with this group, email express@dilworthonline.org.

 Our Vision